playn/playn.github.io/docs/overview.md

   transform
 * it allows you to treat textures as patterns and fill rectangles and lines with them (under the hood, it's all the same to GL: textured quads all the way down)
-* it exposes a simplfied API for doing clipping; clip rectangles are intersected for you and maintained in a stack
+* it exposes a simplified API for doing clipping; clip rectangles are intersected for you and maintained in a stack

 Because `Surface` is rendering to a `QuadBatch` under the hood, you have to bracket all of your